Armaggheddon/BricksFinder/.github/README.md

 - **Custom LEGO Datasets 🧱:** A dataset of LEGO minifigures (completed) and an upcoming dataset for LEGO bricks.
 - **AI-Powered Search 🔍:** Fine-tuned CLIP models enabling intuitive searches via text or images.
 - **User-Friendly Web UI 🌐:** Search for your favorite LEGO pieces with ease, whether you're browsing by description or uploading a photo.
+Click on a result to get additional informations about the piece as well as a link to directly bring your search to the Rebrickable website.
 - **Live Demo on Colab 🚀:** Test the functionality instantly using the interactive Google Colab demo!

 Discover.
 Search.
 Build.
 BricksFinder makes your LEGO journey smarter and more fun! 🚀✨